 The problem is not that you don’t want to recover, it’s that sometimes the temptation of a binge takes over, and the lower brain temporarily convinces you that you don’t.
 Nothing is wrong with you because of this.
 It doesn’t mean you are weak or that you don’t have the ability to quit.
 It only means the lower brain and it’s motivational machinery and pleasure center are influencing your decisions, and you need to learn to put your higher brain back in charge.

-The lower brain has been conditioned to react as if the habit is necessary for your survival, and when you don’t do it, it senses that you are threatened.
+The lower brain has been conditioned to react as if the binge eating habit is necessary for your survival, and when you don’t do it, it senses that you are threatened.
 It will use what thoughts have worked in the past to get you to repeat the behavior, and many of these thoughts may make you doubt your desire for recovery.
-“You don’t know what you’d do without the habit”…”This has been a part of your life for so long, you’d be lost without it”…”You don’t truly want to quit” are just some examples of common lower-brain driven, binge-promoting thoughts.
+Thoughts like “you don’t know what you’d do without the habit” or “this has been a part of your life for so long, you’d be lost without it” or “you don’t truly want to quit” are just some examples of common lower-brain driven, binge-promoting thoughts.